Pickled Red Onions

 For Mexican-style pickled onions, you need enough lime juice to cover the red onions sliced completely.
 Using a citrus juicer speeds up this process.
 For every red onion, you will likely need 4-5 limes.
 Combine the lime juice with white vinegar, kosher salt, and peppercorns.

-For more traditional pickling liquid, bring ¾ cup of vinegar, ¼ cup of water, 1 tsp kosher salt, and 1-2 tablespoons of sweetener to a simmer on the stove.
+For a more traditional pickling liquid, simmer ¾ cups of vinegar, ¼ cups of water, 1 tsp kosher salt, and 1-2 tablespoons of sweetener on the stovetop.

 4. Combine onions and pickling liquid

-Combine the thinly sliced red onions and pickling liquid.
-Give everything a good stir or shake and make sure the onions are fully submerged in the pickling liquid, pressing them down into the liquid.
+Combine the thinly sliced onions and pickling liquid.
+Give everything a good stir or shake, and press the onions down into the liquid to ensure they are fully submerged.

 Let the red onions rest for 30-60 minutes.
 Taste and season with salt if needed.